 The first action of season 1894/95 for a number of Queen's Park players was a benefit match at Celtic Park on Saturday 4 August 1894 between Celtic and a Queen's eleven selected by club president William Sellar.
 Despite threatening weather and various counter-attractions, a crowd of around 4,000 turned out for the game.
 The Spiders' team was a mixture of first eleven and second eleven players, as well as new recruits Hughie Smith from Third Lanark and Henderson from Battlefield.
 Play was pretty even for most of the opening half but Celtic got on top just before half-time and Joe Cassidy put them into the lead.
 Shortly after the restart, Johnny Hamilton equalised with a stunning 25 yard shot.
 Barrett in the Queen's goal had several good saves and Tommy Waddell missed a great chance for the Spiders but there was no further scoring.

 Queen's Park's first serious match of the season came on Saturday 1 September when near-neighbours 3rd Lanark Rifle Volunteers, now generally simply known as Third Lanark, were visitors to Hampden Park.
 The 6,000 spectators saw Queen's make the early running but it was the visitors who took the lead through Robert Barbour.
 Play was even for a spell but Third Lanark doubled their lead before the interval.
 After the break, the Volunteers extended their lead to to 3-0 from a scrimmage.
 Queen's Park began to take control of the play at this point.
 Willie Lambie shot widely over the bar and then a Henderson shot hit the woodwork.
 In the last 15 minutes, the Spiders pulled two goals back, through Henderson and Muir, but, try as they might in the closing minutes, they could not find an equaliser.
+Although Queen's had been unlucky to lose the match, the lack of fitness in the side was very apparent.
+Several players had done no training at all.
+Several senior players were still on holiday.
+It was clear that, if the club was to hold its own with its professional opponents, regular training was essential.

 On Saturday 8 September, Queen's Park opened Linthouse's new ground Govandale Park.
 A crowd of around 2,500 saw the Spiders claim a 2-1 victory.
 Queen's took the lead through a Henderson penalty kick but Steel equalised before half-time with a long-range effort.
 The Spiders' winner came out of a scrimmage.
+The Queen's players were not impressed with Linthouse's pitch.

 The first competitive match of the season came on Saturday 15 September 1894.
 The occasion was a Glasgow Cup first round tie with Rangers at Ibrox Park.
 The match attracted a crowd of around 16,000.
 Queen's Park played well against the wind in the first half but, towards half-time, Rangers pressed and John McPherson scored with a header.
 Queen's claimed that the ball had been out of play before being crossed to McPherson.
 Almost immediately afterwards, the same player doubled the Light Blues' lead with a lovely shot.
 Shortly after the interval, Willie Lambie received a nasty injury.
 He eventually returned but was "lame and practically useless."
 Queen's play improved greatly as the game progressed but they were unable to breach the Rangers' defence, due to a combination of poor shooting and good goalkeeping, and the game ended in a 2-0 victory for the home side.
 The Spiders team that exited from the Glasgow Cup was - Baird; Sinclair and Smith; Gillespie, McFarlane and D Stewart; A Stewart and Waddell; Henderson; W Lambie and Sellar.

-On Saturday 22 September, Hibernian were visitors to Hampden Park.
-The 6,000 spectators were treated to a fine, well-contested game.
+On Saturday 22 September, unbeaten Hibernian were visitors to Hampden Park.
+The 5,000 spectators were treated to a fine, well-contested game.
 Tommy Waddell put Queen's ahead from a scrimmage and then doubled the Spiders' lead when he was first to the ball after 'keeper James McGinn parried a Stewart shot.
 Hibernian pulled a goal back before half-time when a Michael Murray shot was left by the Queen's goalkeeper and defence, thinking he was offside, and the ball trundled into the goal.
 Hibs drew level after the break through a fine Charlie Amos effort.
 Then, with five minutes remaining, Bob McColl gave Queen's Park the win with a shot that simply rocketed past McGinn.
 The Glasgow Herald described the reaction to this goal - "Then the spectators on the grand stand waved their sticks and gave vent to a right good cheer."

 Queen's Park met English opposition for the first time in the season on Thursday 27 September.
 The Spiders made the journey to Clayton in Manchester to take on Newton Heath (later Manchester United).
 The 2,000 spectators saw a good game in fine weather.
 Queen's led 2-1 at half-time, with goals from Willie Lambie and Bob McColl.
 John Clarkin replied for Newton Heath.
 Tommy Waddell extended the Spiders' lead after the break but the English side fought back with goals from Clarkin and John Dow to earn a deserved draw.